-The Network Camera can deliver dual or triple video streams simultaneously at full frame rate in all resolutions up to Full-HD(1920 x 1080p) using Motion JPEG and H.264 (or MPEG-4).
+The Network Camera can deliver dual or triple video streams simultaneously at full frame rate in all resolutions up to Full HD using Motion JPEG and H.264 (or MPEG-4).
 This means that several video streams can be configured with different compression formats, resolutions and frame rates for different needs.

-Image setting adjustment
+· Image setting adjustment